 Arjuna continues with his argument, feeling that he may not have expressed his case strongly enough.
 He says that he would not want to kill his relatives, even to win the three worlds of the universe, and much less so for the mere Hastinapur kingdom.

 Chapter 1, Verse 36

 निहत्य धार्तराष्ट्रान्नः का प्रीतिः स्याज्जनार्दन ।

 By killing these sons of Dhritarashtra, what pleasure will there be O Janardhana (Sri Krishna)?
 Sin certainly must come upon us by killing these aggressors/felons.

-Seeing Krishna silent, Arjuna continues to put forth his argument with his misinterpretation of what the scriptures say in regards to sin.
-Krishna remains silent, understanding that Arjuna is hysterically venting out, and it's best to let a mentally confused person bring out everything in his mind and exhaust himself.
+Seeing Krishna silent, Arjuna continues to put forth his argument with his misinterpretation of what the scriptures say regarding sin.
+Krishna remains silent, understanding that Arjuna is hysterically venting out, and that it’s best to let a mentally confused person bring out everything in his mind and exhaust himself.

 Chapter 1, Verse 37

 स्वजनं हि कथं हत्वा सुखिनः स्याम माधव ॥३७॥

 tasmānnārhā vayaṁ hantuṁ dhārtarāṣṭrānsvabāndhavān,

 svajanaṁ hi kathaṁ hatvā sukhinaḥ syāma mādhava.
 (37)